Abandonment of SPD’s East Precinct did not violate law or policy, Seattle police watchdog agency says

 The Seattle Police Department’s abandonment of its East Precinct on Capitol Hill during last summer’s racial justice protests did not violate any laws or department policies, the city’s police oversight office found Monday.

-The Office of Police Accountability (OPA) has released its findings from a months-long investigation into the abandonment of the precinct on June 8, 2020, after 10 days of protests over George Floyd’s murder by a Minneapolis police officer in late May.
+The Office of Police Accountability has released its findings from a monthslong investigation into the abandonment of the precinct on June 8, 2020, after 10 days of protests over George Floyd’s murder by a Minneapolis police officer in late May.

 Two SPD leaders were investigated in connection with the evacuation orders — “the then Chief of Police” and the “Assistant Chief of Patrol Operations.”
 Though OPA didn’t name either person in its report, Carmen Best was SPD chief at the time, and Assistant Chief Thomas Mahaffey heads the department’s patrol operations.
 Mahaffey also has been named in an ongoing lawsuit against the city as the one who ultimately gave the order to leave the precinct.